-You must prove your claims in your case.
+You must prove your claims in your application (the form that you used to start the case) or your answer (the form that you used to provide a response to the application).
 The judges use a test called the "balance of probabilities" to see if you have proven your claims.
 This means that your claim must be more probable (more than 50%) than the other party's claims.